Acrexia07/game-leaderboard-api/docs/development-log.md

   both positive and negative tests.
 - Develop test scripts for each request.

+**🛠️ Implementation Summary:**
+- Adjusted all Postman requests covering positive and negative tests.
+- Develop test scripts for each request (pre-request and post-request).

+**📌 Next Step:** Continuation of Test Script Development for API Automation Testing with Postman

 **📌 Final Step:** Finalization of documents and cleaning up codes

 ---